Na tretko: The Traditional Multipart Singing of Haloze

 Memories of singing na tretko in Haloze

-Singing na tretko in Haloze represents one of the more conspicuous characteristics of Slovenian soundscapes.
-It is popular among revival singing groups, and is also of interest among experts in the ethnomusicological field.
-In order to set the theoretical fundamentals of singing na tretko, and to present recordings that are not yet very well known, we have decided to carry out a more comprehensive research.
-The monograph Haloško petje na tretko is being published as part of this project.
-The CD with the same name, while it can be seen as an independent publication, accompanies the monograph: it provides the sound – a dimension that cannot be replaced even by the most vivid description expressed in words.
+The singing style of Haloze, known as na tretko represents a more prominent characteristic of Slovenian soundscapes.
+It is popular among revival singing groups and is also of interest among experts in the ethnomusicological field.
+In order to set the theoretical fundamentals of na tretko singing and to present recordings that are not yet very well known, we have decided to carry out a more comprehensive study.
+The publication of the monograph Haloško petje na tretko is a part of this project.
+The audio publication of the same name, while it can be seen as an independent publication, accompanies the monograph: it provides sound – a dimension that cannot be replaced even by the most vivid description expressed in words.

-Several authors co-operated in the research of singing na tretko in Haloze: Lojzka Merc, Jasna Vidakovič, Mirko Ramovš in Urša Šivic (see Šivic, 2017).
-As the leader of the female singing group Trstenke, Lojzka Merc proved to be the key initiator of the Haloze singing na tretko revival.
-Her singers would hear this type of singing in their youths, but by the time they became active singers themselves, singing na tretko had become all but obsolete.
-Lojzka Merc’s wish came true: to revive this type of singing as it had been preserved by singing group Pevke iz Velike Varnice (Singers from Velika Varnica) – “the last who still sang this unique singing wonder, preserved in the steep parts of Haloze” (Merc, 2017: 9).
+Several authors cooperated in the research of na tretko singing in Haloze: Lojzka Merc, Jasna Vidakovič, Mirko Ramovš in Urša Šivic (see Šivic, 2017).
+As the leader of the female singing group Trstenke, Lojzka Merc proved to be the key initiator of the revival of na tretko Her singers were familiar with this type of singing from their youth, but by the time they became active singers themselves, na tretko singing had become all but obsolete.
+Lojzka Merc’s wish came true: her goal had been to revive this type of singing as it had been preserved by the group Pevke iz Velike Varnice (Singers from Velika Varnica) – “the last who still sang this unique singing wonder, preserved in the steep parts of Haloze” (Merc, 2017: 9).

 It was the singers from Velika Varnica that Mirko Ramovš and Jasna Vidakovič spoke about in their memories.
-Mirko Ramovš, today a retired researcher of the Institute of Ethnomusicology, first got acquainted with singing na tretko in Haloze during his field work, recording in Velika Varnica on 9 March 1969 on the homestead Pri Zveličarju.
+Mirko Ramovš, today a retired researcher of the Institute of Ethnomusicology, first got acquainted with na tretko singing during his field work.
+He spent time recording in Velika Varnica on 9 March 1969 on the Pri Zveličarju homestead.
 A local woman, Nežka Vaupotič, organised singers to take part in the recording sessions of the institute’s associates.
 At that time Nežka Vaupotič co-operated with the Institute and recorded for its archives in Haloze and Prlekija.
-Apart from rich song traditions, the field work in Haloze revealed an interesting singing phenomenon: “in some songs […] a fourth [voice] rose above the usual three, na ‘čriez’, which again was a surprise as we did not expect to find it in Haloze.
-The unusual, somewhat sharp but natural sound of the four voice multi-part singing of Haloze, especially the female vocals, virtually enchanted us” (Ramovš, 2017: 12).
+Apart from rich song traditions, the field work in Haloze revealed an interesting singing phenomenon: “in some songs […] a fourth [voice] rose above the usual three, na ‘čriez’ (“across”), which again was a surprise as we did not expect to find it in Haloze.
+The unusual, somewhat sharp but natural sound of the four-voice multi-part singing of Haloze, especially the female vocals, virtually enchanted us” (Ramovš, 2017: 12).

 Mirko Ramovš was often asked to organise suitable music groups for various events.
 It was on his initiative that the five singers he met during the recording sessions in March 1969 formed an independent music group.
 They simply called themselves Pevke iz Velike Varnice.
-In the subsequent years they performed throughout Slovenia and elsewhere, spreading Haloze singing na tretko (cf Meško, 2011: 11–14).
-They first performed in public in 1975, at the International Folklore Festival in Zagreb.
-On the stage of the Vatroslav Lisinski concert hall the five women were almost invisible at first, “but when they sang, the hall fell silent and their sharp, but moving, multi-part singing filled the hall and amazed the public” (Ramovš, 2017: 13).
+In the subsequent years they performed throughout Slovenia and elsewhere, spreading Haloze na tretko singing (cf Meško, 2011: 11–14).
+They first performed in public in 1975 at the International Folklore Festival in Zagreb.
+On the stage of the Vatroslav Lisinski concert hall, the five women were almost invisible, “but when they sang, the hall fell silent and their sharp, but moving, multi-part singing filled the hall and amazed the public” (Ramovš, 2017: 13).

-A long time editor of folk music on Radio Slovenia, Jasna Vidakovič played an important role in the popularisation of the Haloze type of singing.
+A long-time editor of folk music on Radio Slovenia, Jasna Vidakovič played an important role in the popularisation of the Haloze style of singing.
 In 1973 she organised a studio recording session with the Pevke iz Velike Varnice.
 These recordings took “the Haloze way of singing na tretko across the world” (Vidakovič, 2017: 16).
-As an editor she included the recordings in radio broadcasts, radio competitions and in audio publications.
-In this way, singing na tretko “has become a valuable exhibit in a kind of a museum of the spiritual culture of Haloze” (Vidakovič, 2017: 16).
+As an editor, she included the recordings in radio broadcasts, radio competitions and in audio publications.
+In this way, na tretko singing “has become a valuable exhibit in a kind of a museum of the spiritual culture of Haloze” (Vidakovič, 2017: 16).

 About singing na tretko in Haloze

-Talking about the first recordings of singing na tretko, we need to mention Nežka Vaupotič from Haloze, who co-operated with the Institute of Ethnomusicology in the years between 1968 and 1972.
+Talking about the first recordings of na tretko singing, we need to mention Nežka Vaupotič from Haloze, who cooperated with the Institute of Ethnomusicology in the years between 1968 and 1972.
 Nežka Vaupotič borrowed a tape recorder from the Institute and recorded the instrumental and vocal traditions of Haloze and Prlekija for its archives (cf Kunej, 2016: 83).
-Consequently, the first recordings of singing na tretko were made in Haloze in autumn of 1968.
-In March the following year, Nežka Vaupotič organised field recordings for the Institute’s associates.
-Especially notable was a session of 9 March in Velika Varnica on the Pri Zveličarju homestead, which brought together a lot of singers from the surrounding area.
+Consequently, the first recordings of na tretko singing were made in Haloze in autumn of 1968.
+In March of the following year, Nežka Vaupotič organised field recordings for the Institute’s associates.
+Especially notable was a session of March 9th in Velika Varnica on the Pri Zveličarju homestead, which brought together many of singers from the surrounding area.

-Singing na tretko is a four part type of singing.
+Na tretko singing is a four-part type of singing.
 Examples can be found among audio recordings from Gorenjska, Bizeljsko, Haloze, the Upper Savinja Valley and from both Austrian and Slovenian Carinthia.
-All examples of singing na tretko have one thing in common: a third voice above the bass.
-The expression ‘singing na tretko’ is the result of an agreement; the expression was established as part of ethnomusicological and folklore language.
+All examples of na tretko singing have one thing in common: a third voice above the bass.
+The expression ‘na tretko singing’ is the result of an agreement; the expression was established as part of ethnomusicological and folklore language.
 However, researchers did note other dialectal expressions used to describe this type of singing: iber (from the German über, meaning over), cvik (presumably either from the German zwicken, meaning to pinch, or the Slovene cvikati meaning to chirp), drajar (from the German dreier, the third), treka or trek ton, meaning the third (cf Kumer, 1975: 102).
 The most commonly used expressions in Haloze are prek, črez and iber; they convey two ideas; first, this is the third voice singing above the bass; second, this is the highest voice.

-Although, in some places singing na tretko is considered a music practice of lads’ or men’s groups, the audio recordings of singing na tretko in Haloze from the archives of the Institute of Ethnomusicology show that both men and women were able to sing in this way.
-Tretka was therefore not restricted by gender or number of singers gathered, it could be sung either by a man or by a woman, but it was always sung by one singer only.
-As in the past, in contemporary, mostly organised singing groups it is possible that a female voice replaces a male one in an otherwise all-male singing group (example CD/6, 16).
+Although, in some places na tretko singing is considered a music practice of lads’ or men’s groups, the audio recordings of Haloze na tretko singing from the archives of the Institute of Ethnomusicology show that both men and women were able to sing in this way.
+Tretka was therefore not restricted by gender or number of singers gathered: it could be sung either by a man or by a woman, but it was always sung by one singer only.
+As in the past, in contemporary, mostly organised singing groups it is possible that a female voice replaces a male one in an otherwise all-male singing group (for example tracks 6, 16).

-In the 1960s and early 1970s, singing na tretko was still an everyday singing practice.
+In the 1960s and early 1970s, na tretko singing was still an everyday singing practice.
 However, this skill was not thoroughly passed down to younger generations.
 One of the reasons this practice was being abandoned is that large numbers of people moved away from Haloze during the post-war period.
-A smaller number of people, and a different way of making a living, led to the weakening of singing abilities.
+A smaller number of people and a different way of making a living led to weakening of local singing abilities.
 We also need to take into account the changed aesthetic norms in music, especially those that were introduced through radio, pop folk music and also choir singing – at that time mostly represented by church choirs.
-Singing na tretko had no special value at that time.
+Na tretko singing had no special value at that time.
 Generations born after the Second World War saw this type of singing as old-fashioned and outdated (Kokol, 2016).

-The impressions of several female singers born after the Second World War reveal the assumption that singing na tretko was not considered beautiful at that time.
+The impressions of several female singers born after the Second World War reveal the assumption that na tretko singing was not considered beautiful at that time.
 The singers remember this type of singing from their youth as “screaming” or “squealing” (Merc 2016, Kokol 2016).
-Here we have to mention another distinguishing characteristic of singing na tretko in Haloze, that is its sound.
-In 1969 Valens Vodušek wrote this for the radio show Slovenska zemlja v pesmi in besedi: “But in Haloze they sing loudly, often with clenched throats, in the old way, similarly as in Rezija.
+Here we have to mention another distinguishing characteristic of na tretko singing in Haloze, that is its sound.
+In 1969 Valens Vodušek wrote this for the radio show Slovenska zemlja v pesmi in besedi (Slovenia in Word and Song): “But in Haloze they sing loudly, often with clenched throats, in the old way, similarly as in Rezija.
 This renders their voices shrill and penetrating, but at the same time extraordinarily captivating” (Vodušek, 1969).

-Vodušek corroborated this with a recording of the song Šla bom na goro visoko (example CD/1), which in time became a model of the Haloze type of singing.
+Vodušek corroborated this with a recording of the song Šla bom na goro visoko (for example track 1), which in time became a model of the Haloze type of singing.
 Still, this does not mean that this way of singing was generally prevalent in Haloze.
-By publishing lesser known recordings, this CD aims to present different sounds of singing in Haloze.
-It has to be said that the recordings on the CD are of varying technical quality, due to the different circumstances in which they were made, as well as due to the characteristics of the recording equipment of the time.
+By publishing lesser known recordings, this audio publication aims to present different sounds of singing in Haloze.
+It has to be said that the recordings on the audio publication are of varying technical quality, due to the different circumstances in which they were made, as well as due to the characteristics of the recording equipment of the time.

 About the tretka voice structure

 The seventh characterizes the structure of tretka significantly and it represents the dominant chord; its role is that of the leading tone and it resolves into octave (7–8), or down into fifth (7–5).
-Audio recordings show that the seventh was established as a crucial tone in the tonal structure of tretka (examples CD/1, 4, 12, 18).
-There are many cases where a seventh does not change into octave; through melodic figure 7–6–5 in cadences it changes down (examples CD/2, 6, 7, 16, 17).
-The main tone is usually the middle tone of tretka, but in some cases it is not the highest as tretka reaches above it, on the ninth (examples CD/13, 17).
+Audio recordings show that the seventh was established as a crucial tone in the tonal structure of tretka (for example tracks 1, 4, 12, 18).
+There are many cases where a seventh does not change into octave; through melodic figure 7–6–5 in cadences it changes down (for example tracks 2, 6, 7, 16, 17).
+The main tone is usually the middle tone of tretka, but in some cases it is not the highest as tretka reaches above it, on the ninth (for example tracks 13, 17).